Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: No, unless your youth has already had 24 units/tests in the calendar year
+• Pre-Auth Required: No, unless your youth has already had 24 units/tests in the calendar year.

 • Medicaid: Covered